marilenadaquino/computational_thinking/ay-2019-2020/1_lesson/README.md

 ### 1. Import modules

-Modules (containing Python definitions and statements) can be imported and reused.
+Modules (containing Python functions) can be imported and reused.
 In this class we import `csv` library.

 ~~~~
 import csv